ConqAra/Noxus/README.md

 - blood moons exist, be wary.
 - stone tools are actually stone tools now (you'll find out lol).
 - diamond armor and tools are no longer craftable. they now require a smithing table with their iron counterparts and a **one-use** diamond smithing template.
-- [armor is nerfed](https://github.com/ryleu/armor-nerf). leather, gold, and chainmail armor have been reworked for more 'unique' uses.
+- [armor is nerfed](https://github.com/ryleu/armor-nerf). leather, gold, and chainmail armor have all been reworked for more 'unique' use-cases.
 - villager trades are nerfed. diamond trades are no longer enchanted. armorer no longer trades diamond chestplates or leggings.

 sidenote: **don't play on hardcore**, it's not the intended experience!!! the difficulty should only be on hard, but you can play on normal or easy too if you're a wuss.